alloba/book-of-hours-notes/Book Of Hours/books/A True and Complete Accounting of the Asclepian Mysteries of the Roots of the House.md

 ## Description
 A True and Complete Accounting of the Asclepian Mysteries of the Roots of the House

 Descriptions of the 'Asclepian Mysteries', reproduced by one 'Rylee Grese' from - supposedly - a much older text.
-It's unlikely to be genuine, but it makes a reference to 'The House without Walls and its Wood' right there in the prologue.
+It's unlikely to be genuine, but it makes a reference to '[[World/The Mansus|The House Without Walls]] and its Wood' right there in the prologue.
 ### Partial Study Description
 I'm Reading...